 Inspired by the work of Jose Tapia, a southern California craftsman active in the 1880s, these spurs feature inlaid sterling silver and filigree work, engraved steel and silver on the outside and inside bands, and engraved silver discs over the 3" 30-point rowels.
 The work is finished with a barrel brown.

 Frank Schultz began making gear out of necessity while managing a remote cattle station in the Kimberley region of Australia.
 This led to his interest in building bits, spurs, and other cowboy accoutrements.
 In 1990 Frank and his wife Vicki and their two children made the move to America to enable Frank to learn spurmaking.
 In 1991 Frank and Vicki opened Bitterroot Bit & Spur in Victor, Montana, where they continue to make custom spurs and bits.

 Al Tietjen – Spade Bit, Reno, Nevada

 This "Elko Star" spade bit was donated to the Western Folklife Center by the artist.
-Al Tietjen has been creating bits and spurs for over fifty years.
+Al Tietjen created bits and spurs for over fifty years.
 Born in Winnemucca, Nevada, the young Tietjen showed no interest in art.
-"I couldn't draw my name," he says.
+"I couldn't draw my name," he told us.
 Nevertheless, he became a maker of bits and spurs that are still coveted by ranchers and riders everywhere.